JustAnEric/OpenLinux/README.md

 > :warning: Please try to do these with care.
 Doing without may cause `damage to your device.`

 OpenLinux will need a total size of 1 GB or more.
 You can edit the size accordingly in configuration.

+The whole point of OpenLinux is to make running Linux apps easier and awesomer.
+If we do not meet your requirements, please leave a [issue in the Issues tab](https://github.com/JustAnEric/OpenLinux/issues).